SWxTREC/h3lioviz/README.md

 A backend with the ENLIL paraview server is required.

-`npm run start:prod` will use the production backend deployed to AWS.
+`npm run start:dev` or `npm run start:prod` to use the production backend deployed to AWS.

+`npm start` is the local development environment and will require a local backend.
+The 'dev' deploy can be found at enlil.dev.swx-trec.com

 To test with a local paraview server, follow the README instructions in the enlil-3d-server repo https://github.com/SWxTREC/enlil-3d-server for running a local docker container containing the backend and some relevant data.